 This barrier between the soil in the bed and the soil in your yard helps keep weeds and grass from growing in the bed from below.
 At the same time, it is porous and allows water to pass through for proper drainage.

 Keep the weed barrier in place with landscape fabric pegs fastened around the interior edge of the raised garden bed.

 Add Soil to the Raised Garden Bed

 One of the best advantages of using raised garden beds for your edibles is that the container rests on top of the ground.
 This allows you to control the soil and amendments to help sustain the plants you are growing.

-- For most applications, a good basic mix is made from 60-percent topsoil, 30-percent compost and 10-percent potting mix.
+- For most vegetable gardens, a good basic mix is made from 60 percent topsoil, 30 percent compost and 10 percent potting mix.